NSHE Fostering Success Initiative

 In Summer 2022, the NSHE foster youth ambassador, in collaboration with NSHE’s institutional research team, created a sustainable plan for expanding NSHE’s data collection and biennial report development related to NSHE Foster Youth Fee Waiver a utilization and the persistence and graduation rates for fee waiver recipients

-In August 2022, TMCC hired part-time Fostering College Success Advocate Annalisa Walker, who is tasked with launching its new campus-based support program serving students who have experienced foster care, the Fostering College Success Program.
+In August 2022, TMCC hired part-time Fostering College Success Advocate Annalisa Walker, who was tasked with launching its new campus-based support program serving students who have experienced foster care, the Fostering College Success Program.
 The dedicated advocate position replaced the part-time faculty mentor role, which was designed as an additional assignment and therefore limited in capacity.
-The advocate hire marks NSHE’s third campus-based position dedicated to students with foster care history; and the launch of the Fostering College Success Program will mark NSHE’s third campus-based support program serving this student population.
+The advocate hire marked NSHE’s third campus-based position dedicated to students with foster care history; and the subsequent launch of the Fostering College Success Program marked NSHE’s third campus-based support program serving this student population.

-In September 2022, the systemwide initiative name was officially changed from NSHE Foster Youth Success Initiative to NSHE Fostering Success Initiative, to remove the label of “foster youth” and reflect a person-centered approach to supporting students who have experienced foster care.
+In September 2022, the systemwide initiative name was officially changed from NSHE Foster Youth Success Initiative to NSHE Fostering Success Initiative.
+This change removed the label of “foster youth” and reflects a person-centered, age-inclusive approach to supporting students who have experienced foster care.
 The 2021-22 and 2022-23 peer and community educators then created a logo concept that evolved into the new logo that now accompanies the new name.

-The initiative has increasingly used person-centered language as it has evolved.
+The initiative has increasingly used person-centered language as it has evolved, so the name change aligns with the initiative’s efforts to remain student-centered and stay abreast of cutting-edge best practices in the field.
 For example, prior to the initiative name change, the NSHE foster youth ambassador revised the naming convention used for initiative-related materials and groups, such as the Nevada Fostering Success Financial Aid Toolkit and the Nevada Fostering Higher Education Committee.
 The ambassador also asked the three NSHE institutions launching campus-based support programs (UNLV, UNR, and TMCC) to follow suit when naming their new programs serving students with foster care history; as a result, those institutions have named their programs as follows: UNLV Fostering Scholars Program, UNR Fostering the Pack, and TMCC Fostering College Success Program.

 This naming convention is in line with developing national best practice trends—with similar initiatives that serve students with experience in foster care—that call for a deeper understanding of what young people endure in the foster care system, the grit that it takes to persevere over the many obstacles thrown their way because of that experience, and how labeling them according to the status of having been in the custody of a child welfare agency can do them harm and hinder their progress toward their goals.
 While students who grew up in foster care need dedicated resources to help make up for their limited support systems, inadequate financial resources, and repeated disruptions to their education paths, their experience in the foster care system does not and should not define them.
 Ensuring that caregivers, child welfare professionals, educators, and other providers understand that is important for the future of the child welfare and education systems, as well as community-based organizations that serve young people with foster care history.